This is an overview and guide on installing the Ally X battery into your OG Ally. Asus has added an enable circuit to the Ally X battery.

 • OEM Charger

-• Download the STL files (Not Available for public download yet)
+• Download the STL files (Not Available for public download yet, join the handheldmodz discord server to help test)

 Notes:

-• You will need both printed back panel and printed modified paddles.
+• For the ThiccPlate, you will need the printed back panel, printed battery tray, and printed modified paddles.

 • The Red “warranty void” sticker on the battery and heat pipe does not void your warranty provided you do not damage anything inside of the device and restore it to a factory original condition before the RMA